crmall/prizorsdk_flutter/README.md

-Example of Prizor Sdk with BottomNavigationBar `isRootRoute` is `true` and `titleRoute` is `Benefícios`, Prizor Sdk with BottomNavigationBar
+Example of Prizor Sdk with BottomNavigationBar `isRootRoute` is `true` and `titleRoute` is `Benefícios`, Prizor Sdk with BottomNavigationBar Remove BackButton and add a title in AppBar
 <br>
 <img src="./assets/isRootPage-true.png" width="300" height="600">